freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-accessibility/66ed8fc1f45ce3ece4053ead.md

 #### --text--

-Which CSS property makes an element invisible but still takes up space?
+Which attribute is essential for accessible images?

 #### --distractors--

-display: none;
+src

 ---

-z-index: -1;
+title

 ---
-opacity: 0;
+width

 #### --answer--

-visibility: hidden;
+alt

 ### --question--

 #### --text--

-What is the ideal contrast ratio for graphics?
+What is the minimum contrast ratio for graphics?

 #### --distractors--